 🎯 How To Craft A Product Page That Sells Your Art

-At the top of the page, include answers to all the practical questions the buyer may have initially.
+At the top of the page, you should include answers to all the practical questions.
 This includes:

-Additional practical questions should be answered in the FAQ section (see section 5 below).
+There might be a bunch of additional practical info - make the call about whether they should be adressed here or answered in the FAQ section (see section 5 below).

-In a physical gallery, a great sales rep doesn’t just push products - they tell the story, spark excitement, and help collectors fall in love with the art pieces on display.
+In a physical gallery, a great sales rep doesn’t just push products - they invite you into the world of the artist, tell the story behind the work, spark excitement about the pieces on display, and gauge which piece might be just right for that particular collector.

-Your product pages need to do the same.
-Share about your inspiration, central themes, and the process behind the artwork.
-Even a brief introduction to the story behind the artwork can go a long way in connecting potential buyers to your work.
+When selling online, you should aim to match that same experience by sharing the story behind your work.
+Share about your inspiration, themes, and process.
+You don’t have to write a full essay, but even a brief introduction to the story behind the artwork can go a long way in helping potential buyers to feel connected with your work.

 Your customers should be able to visualize the artwork in context.
 In addition to the main shot (showing the whole artwork) and the detail shots (featuring textures, brushstrokes, or unique elements that deserve a closer look), we highly recommend that you provide 2-4 room mockups to showcase your art in various settings.
 These photos help your customers visualize the artwork in various settings such as living rooms, offices, or cozy nooks.